 Jill Hall came to Unitarian Universalism as a young adult and became involved in Religious Education/Exploration shortly thereafter.
 She has filled many different RE roles in the various congregations she has been involved in; leading Religious Exploration groups for children, youth and adults, providing nursery care, leading worship, storytelling, serving on the RE committee and as DRE for two different congregations.
 Jill finds that her own faith development is continually expanded, refined and challenged through her work with young UUs.
 Jill has been KUUC’s DRE since 2014 and works in a local elementary school in special education.
 She lives in Keene with her husband, three children and one very shaggy dog.

-RE Calendar – December-January
+RE Calendar – March

-11:30-1pm Religious Exploration Committee meets in the Alliance Room.
+11:30-1 PM Religious Exploration Committee meets in the Alliance Room.
 All are welcome.

-There is no RE this morning.
+Sunday, March 29: There is no RE this morning.
 Children are welcome to remain in the sanctuary.

 In November, the Neighboring Faiths group spent most of our time learning about the Church of Jesus Christ of the Latter-Day Saints (often called Mormons), the Jehovah’s Witnesses, and Evangelical Christianity.
 For all these faiths, evangelism, or spreading the Christian gospel publicly and personally, is a central practice.
 We spent some time considering how we could respond to Christian evangelism with a statement of our own truth.
 What might be our own brief, honest, and personal description of the deep, wide, multi-faceted religion that is Unitarian Universalism?
 Some call this an “elevator speech” because it could be delivered in the time of an elevator ride.
 It takes many of us a lifetime to come up with an answer with which we feel comfortable.
 In this season of drawing inward, of contemplating what is important, what is meaningful, what is worthy, I invite you to spend some time considering how you might answer the questions, “What is Unitarian Universalism?
 What do UUs believe?”